vladutng/saltstack-envs/README.md

     Total run time:  111.586 ms
     root@566fc2a195cc:/srv/salt#

-Per screenshot included in this repo, I am able to get php_info on forwarded port
+Per screenshot included in this repo, I am able to get php_info on forwarded port from one of the containers

 ![img.png](phpinfo.png)